Tell Your Beneficiaries About Your Accounts and Policies

 Friday, December 18th, 2020

-You should tell your heirs the essential details; they should know that you have a will or an estate plan.
-They should understand that you have named beneficiaries for your retirement accounts, investment accounts, and insurance policies.
+However, it is essential to tell your beneficiaries about your accounts and policies so they know that you have a will or an estate plan.
+They should also be aware that you have named beneficiaries for your retirement accounts, investment accounts, and insurance policies.

 You may want to revisit your beneficiary decisions.
 For example, let’s say you opened an IRA in 1997.
 Your life has probably changed quite a bit since 1997.
 Were you single then, and are you married now?
 Were you married then, and are you single now?
 Have you become a parent since then?
 If you can answer “yes” to any of those three questions, then you need to look at that IRA beneficiary form now.
 Your choices may need to change.